Assessment-Heavy, Experience-Light

 The best HiPo programs balance assessment with experience.
 Use assessments for awareness.
 Use simulation for development and observation.

 The data you collect from watching leaders in a simulation is qualitatively different from assessment data.
 It is behavioral, contextual, and immediate.
 And it gives you the succession planning data that assessments alone cannot provide.
 See the results page for measurable outcomes across industries.
+It's also usually the first honest signal of why your emerging leaders aren't ready for the next level — the gap the assessment never caught.

 For more on why pressure reveals what assessments miss, read why leadership development needs pressure, not slides.